 - Punchestown’s February Qualifier has produced the most winners of the Pertemps (3), which helps to make February the most productive month for Qualifiers to go on and win the race (5).

-Looking at the checklist whilst reading through the trends; The Bosses Oscar is six, is trained by Gordon Elliot in Ireland, is currently rated spot on 143 in Ireland (although the British Handicapper will inevitably add a few lbs extra), and Davy Russell is a possible Jockey booking.
+Looking at the checklist whilst reading through the trends; The Bosses Oscar is six, is trained by Gordon Elliott in Ireland, is currently rated spot on 143 in Ireland (although the British Handicapper will inevitably add a few lbs extra), and Davy Russell is a possible Jockey booking.
 Considering he Qualified for the race at Leopardstown in December he is a little early on that trend, but Sire Du Berlais managed the feat in 2019.

-My second selection for the Pertemps Final come is another Gordon Elliot runner; this time being Column Of Fire.
+My second selection for the Pertemps Final come is another Gordon Elliott runner; this time being Column Of Fire.
 Last season I was all over this Gigginstown runner for the Martin Pipe, having put him up at a nice price and firmly believing that he was just a better Horse than The Bosses Oscar.
 On the day I was almost proven right, but his final flight fall was agonising to watch considering the way he was moving into the race.
 Regardless of that mishap, I’d still regard likely winner Column Of Fire as having good course/Festival form, and he must have a great chance if qualifying for the Pertemps Final.

 Last season this seven-year-old ran some really nice races in Novice Hurdles, finishing third behind Elixir D’ainay (149) and Longhouse Poet (145) at Naas in November 2019 before then filling the runners up spot behind Longhouse Poet once again at Navan, when having Opposites Attract (136) behind.
 He fell two out when cruising on New Year’s Day 2020 at Fairyhouse when looking certain to beat Home By The Lee (139) and Aione (138), but he finally got off the mark over Hurdles 14 days later at Punchestown, hacking up by 13 lengths.
 All those solid efforts earnt himself a lovely Irish Handicap rating of 132 when making his debut in that sphere at the Dublin Racing Festival last season, where he ran in the 3m Grade B William Fry Handicap Hurdle.
-The fact that Gordon Elliot pitched him into a competitive 3m Handicap Hurdle probably tells you a lot about his thinking for this Horse’s future, and considering I’d backed him for Cheltenham before the race he nearly gave me a heart attack – as he stayed on so strongly after the last in third place, only being beaten 1.75 lengths in total by Treacysenniscorthy (139) and The Jam Man (143).
+The fact that Gordon Elliott pitched him into a competitive 3m Handicap Hurdle probably tells you a lot about his thinking for this Horse’s future, and considering I’d backed him for Cheltenham before the race he nearly gave me a heart attack – as he stayed on so strongly after the last in third place, only being beaten 1.75 lengths in total by Treacysenniscorthy (139) and The Jam Man (143).
 His subsequent English mark of 143 at Cheltenham certainly didn’t look beyond him before coming down at the last, but the way he stuck to his task and showed a lot of stamina over 3m would really get you excited for him having a tilt at the Pertemps this year.

 Now clearly there are questions marks surrounding him else he wouldn’t be the price that is currently available; the biggest of those being that he is only due to make his seasonal reappearance at Navan on Saturday (23rd January), meaning he will have been off the track for 316 days.
 It’s a major positive that we’re seeing Column Of Fire back on track this weekend however, as he did have an entry on New Year’s Eve without taking it up – so although there may have been an issue earlier on in the season, I think it’s safe to assume that he’s been nearly ready to run for the best part of a month.
-It’s also a positive that Gordon Elliot has booked a 7lbs claimer in what looks a competitive Grade B Handicap, as I’m sure the plan will be to get nowhere near winning it – but rather just give the Horse a nice jog around to regain some race fitness and set him up perfectly for his next assignment.
+It’s also a positive that Gordon Elliott has booked a 7lbs claimer in what looks a competitive Grade B Handicap, as I’m sure the plan will be to get nowhere near winning it – but rather just give the Horse a nice jog around to regain some race fitness and set him up perfectly for his next assignment.
 That next assignment will be the most crucial to this Ante-Post bet as it also will answer the second question mark; that being he would still need to qualify for the Pertemps Final in order to run.
 I’m sure once Gordon new Column Of Fire wouldn’t be out until after Christmas this plan was put together by design however, as Punchestown hold their infamous Pertemps Qualifier on the 24th February – exactly a month after his pipe-opener this weekend.
-As mentioned in the trends, that race has produced 3 of the last 5 Pertemps winners – including Gordon Elliot’s own Delta Work in 2018.
-With this all considered, backing Column Of Fire now makes a lot of sense to me with 20/1 on offer, and whilst there are clearly some obstacles to overcome, Gordon Elliot is the perfect man for the job.
+As mentioned in the trends, that race has produced 3 of the last 5 Pertemps winners – including Gordon Elliott’s own Delta Work in 2018.
+With this all considered, backing Column Of Fire now makes a lot of sense to me with 20/1 on offer, and whilst there are clearly some obstacles to overcome, Gordon Elliott is the perfect man for the job.

 Just to quickly touch on his rating, Column Of Fire is currently rated 145 in Ireland.
 If he is barely sighted this weekend and then only ridden to finish in the top 6 at Punchestown, then I’d say there is every chance that he could end up being dropped a few pounds by the Irish Handicapper.
 Allowing for the British Handicapper to then add those pounds back on and probably a couple extra for good measure, I predict he’ll be given a mark of no worse than 149 for the Pertemps Final (anything better is a bonus) – which although may seem a little high, is clearly not beyond him with the untapped potential of stepping up in trip.

-Considering The Bosses Oscar is already on an Irish Handicap mark of 143 Gordon Elliot will want to tread carefully if giving him another run before the Cheltenham Festival – but The Bosses Oscar still looks well Handicapped on his form to date and there is surely more improvement to come when he is fully ‘let go’ over three-miles for the first time.
+Considering The Bosses Oscar is already on an Irish Handicap mark of 143 Gordon Elliott will want to tread carefully if giving him another run before the Cheltenham Festival – but The Bosses Oscar still looks well Handicapped on his form to date and there is surely more improvement to come when he is fully ‘let go’ over three-miles for the first time.
 His run at the 2020 Cheltenham Festival is probably one that his connections would like to forget, but that experience won’t be lost on the Horse, and the way he finished out his race up the infamous Hill is a big positive towards his chances in the Pertemps Final this season.
-Gordon Elliot will be looking for his fourth consecutive win in the race this season so clearly he knows exactly how to prime a Pertemps Horse for the big day, and the fact that even his place record is so strong would lead you to believe that The Bosses Oscar will feature in the finish – even if a better Handicapped Horse turns up on the day.
+Gordon Elliott will be looking for his fourth consecutive win in the race this season so clearly he knows exactly how to prime a Pertemps Horse for the big day, and the fact that even his place record is so strong would lead you to believe that The Bosses Oscar will feature in the finish – even if a better Handicapped Horse turns up on the day.
 The current 8/1 available might not be the biggest price for a Cheltenham Festival Ante-Post bet in January, but The Bosses Oscar is already qualified for the race so there are very minimal concerns regarding his participation.
 If he does make it to the Cheltenham Festival then he surely won’t be available at much bigger than 5/1 on the day.

 Good luck! – Jake Price